-Breast augmentation, or augmentation mammoplasty, is a procedure to reshape the breast in order to make it larger.
-The procedure can also be performed to reconstruct the breast following breast surgery.
+Breast augmentation, or augmentation mammoplasty, is a procedure to reshape the breast with an implant to make it larger.
+The procedure can also be done to reconstruct the breast following breast surgery.

-Possible complications associated with breast augmentation surgery may include, but are not limited to, the following:
+Possible complications of breast augmentation surgery may include:

 Infection.
 Infection is most common within a week after surgery.
-The infection can be treated with antibiotics or, in severe cases, the implant is removed for several months until the infection is gone before a new implant is inserted.
+The infection can be treated with antibiotics or, in severe cases, the implant is removed for several months until the infection has resolved and a new implant is inserted.

 Oversensitive, undersensitive, or numb nipples.
-Oversensitivity, undersensitivity, and/or small patches of numbness near the incisions may occur in some patients.
-The symptoms usually disappear with time, but may be permanent in some patients.
+Oversensitivity, undersensitivity, or small patches of numbness near the incisions may occur in some people.
+The symptoms usually disappear with time, but may be permanent in some people.

 A breast implant is a silicone shell filled with either silicone gel or saline:

-There is no evidence that pregnancy or the ability to nurse will be affected by breast implants; however, pregnancy and nursing may affect the appearance of your breasts.
+There is no evidence that pregnancy or the ability to nurse will be affected by breast implants.
+However, pregnancy and nursing may affect the appearance of your breasts.
 If you have nursed a baby within the year before breast augmentation, you may produce milk for a few days after surgery.
-This may cause some discomfort, but can be treated with medication prescribed by your doctor.
+This may cause some discomfort, but can be treated with medicine prescribed by your healthcare provider.